v3rena/CarRentalService/README.md

 # Car Rental System
-Car Rental System contains two solutions:
+Car Rental System consists of solutions:
 ## CarRentalService
 Provides a RESTful Webservice and is hosted on Azure (Url: http://carrentalservice2017.azurewebsites.net/)
 ## CarRentalClient